Kyphoplasty in Denver, Colorado

 - Continue to take your pain medications and/or muscle relaxants as previously directed for the first few days after the procedure.
 After this time, try to reduce your medications as tolerated.

 - Resume normal activities in a gradual fashion.
 It is not uncommon for patients to feel much better after the procedure and over-exert themselves.
-Use good judgement in resuming activities
+Use good judgment in resuming activities

 - It is not uncommon to have muscle soreness for up to 3 weeks after the procedure

-- A localized irritation of the vein may occur at the site of the intravenous insertions.
+- Localized irritation of the vein may occur at the site of the intravenous insertions.
 Warm, moist packs applied 4-6 times per day for 2 days may reduce the pain and irritation.

 - Notify your physician if the area continues to be painful or becomes red and/or hot to the touch.

-If you still have questions regarding kyphoplasty and whether or not the procedure may be right for you, we encourage you to schedule an appointment with MIPS Center today by calling (303) 805-7477.
+If you still have questions regarding kyphoplasty and whether or not the procedure may be right for you, we encourage you to schedule an appointment with our interventional radiologists at MIPS Center today by calling (303) 805-7477.
 You may also request an appointment online using our secure form.